 Religious sisters: women committed to living a consecrated life in response to God's call.
 Sisters are engaged in a variety of miniistries in keeping with the charism of their congregation.
 They also seek to model the person of Jesus through their service.

-Contact the Parish Office to explore the possibility of a vocation to the ordained priesthood, diaconate, vowed religious life for women and men, or for information on lay pastoral ministry opportunities.
+Contact the Pastor of our Family of Parishes to explore the possibility of a vocation to the ordained priesthood, diaconate, vowed religious life for women and men, or for information on lay pastoral ministry opportunities.